JordanWu1997/YSO_Identifier/README.md

 #### 3.1.3.
 Check Parameters
 Python object `Model` stores parameters for multi-dimensional magnitude space.
-For more details, please check `./model.py` file.
+For more details, please check [./model.py](./model.py) file.
+Use vim or whatever editor you like to check variable in `Model`.

 ```bash
 vim ./model.py